-The festival has been developed and will be curated by two of Ireland’s most experienced literary event programmers, Vanessa Fox O’Loughlin of Writing.ie and Bert Wright formerly of Mountains to Sea dlr Book Festival and currently curator of The Dublin Festival of History.
-Working with Dublin City Libraries, which has 20 library branches and over half a million users, and Dublin UNESCO City of Literature, the organizers aim to attract not just an avid local audience but also literary tourists from all over the world.
-The search for a commercial sponsor has begun with the model of the long-running and hugely successful Theakston’s Old Peculier Crime Writing Festival in Harrogate very much in mind.
+The festival has been developed and will be curated by two of Ireland’s most experienced literary event programmers, Vanessa Fox O’Loughlin of Writing.ie (aka crime writer Sam Blake) and Bert Wright formerly of Mountains to Sea dlr Book Festival and currently curator of The Dublin Festival of History and the DLR Voices Series..
+Working with Dublin City Libraries, Dublin City Events, and Dublin UNESCO City of Literature, the organizers aim to attract not just an avid local audience but also literary tourists from all over the world.
+The model of the long-running and hugely successful Theakston’s Old Peculier Crime Writing Festival in Harrogate is very much in mind.

 With crime writing consistently the highest selling genre worldwide, the time is ripe for a great literary city to expand its festival portfolio and Murder One, it is hoped, will become one of the key events in the national and international crime festival calendar.

-Vanessa O’Loughlin said “As a crime writer who has taken part in, as well as curating many crime writing events, I’m constantly delighted by the passion and enthusiasm of Irish crime fans.
-In addition to my fellow Irish writers, we aim to pull in some major international names to make our first year a memorable one.
-In 2017, the top three bestselling books were thrillers and we will be bringing together the elements that make that happen to thrill festival goers whether they enjoy cosy whodunits or Cold War spy dramas.
-Check out murderone.ie or follow @MurderOneFest (Twitter and Instagram) or @MICrimeWritingFest on Facebook to see the plot unfold.”
+As Sam Blake I’ve take part in many crime writing events, but as a curator I’ve programmed even more, and I’m constantly delighted by the passion and enthusiasm of Irish crime fans.
+In addition to my fellow Irish crime writers, we are pulling in some major international names to make our first Murder One year unforgettable.
+Last year the top three bestselling books were thrillers and we want to thrill festival goers whether they enjoy cosy whodunits or Cold War spy dramas.
+Check out murderone.ie or follow @MurderOneFest to see the plot unfold.”